MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 - In the left panel, select **Outbound Rules**, sort the rules by name, and then look for a Microsoft Dynamics 365 Guides entry.
 Make sure that the value in the **Action** field is set to **Allow**.
 If it's not, reinstall the app.

     ![Firewall configuration 02](media/firewall_configuration_02.PNG "Firewall outbound rules")

+### Making calls from Dynamics 365 Guides

+The following list contains the minimum URL end points and TCP/UDP ports used for calling.
+All must be reachable from the app.
+If you have specialized needs and/or scale, see the Teams comprehensive list for specifics.

+#### Teams

+- *.registrar.skype.com
+- *.teams.microsoft.com
+- UDP: 3478, 3479, 3480, 3481

+#### Microsoft GraphExplorer

+- graph.microsoft.com
+- TCP: 80, 443

 ## Access management and user roles